hermangroup/docs/votingnodes/setup.rst

   masternodeblsprivkey=<BLS Secret Key that you recorded from above>
   #----

-If editing and saving on Windows, be sure to select All files if using Notepad so you don’t end up with a .conf.txt file extension by mistake.

 Save this file in the historiacore data folder on the PC running the Historia Core wallet using the filename historia.conf.
 You may need to enable View hidden items to view this folder.
 Be sure to select All files if using Notepad so you